 Binge – A short period devoted to indulging in an activity to excessive amounts such as drinking alcohol or eating.

-Blackout – A period of time that the individual can’t remember, often because of heavy substance use.
+Blackout – A period that the individual can’t remember, often because of heavy substance use.

-Buprenorphine – Is a medication that is given to individuals with substance use disorder to control moderate to severe pain and treat opioid or alcohol dependence.
+Buprenorphine – A medication that is given to individuals with substance use disorders to control moderate to severe pain and treat opioid or alcohol dependence.

 Chronic Disease – An illness that lasts three months or more and cannot quickly, or at all, be cured by medication.
 Examples of chronic diseases include heart disease, cancer, chronic respiratory diseases, etc.

-Cocaine – An addictive substance derived from coca or prepared synthetically, used as an illegal stimulant and sometimes medicinally as a local anesthetic.
+Cocaine – A substance derived from coca or prepared synthetically, used as an illegal stimulant and sometimes medicinally as a local anesthetic.

 Comedown/Crash – A term used to describe the experience of the initial euphoric effects of a substance or other potentially addictive behavior wearing off.